Saadumar26/Fake-News-Detection-using-Deep-Learning/README.md

 ## 👤 Author

 **Muhammad Saad Umar**

 BS Information Technology

 Bahauddin Zakariya University, Multan

-This project was developed as part of a Final Year Project (FYP) that focuses on NLP and deep learning for misinformation detection.
+This project was developed as part of a Final Year Project (FYP) focusing on NLP and deep learning for misinformation detection.